-Participants involved with teacher education programmes intimately experienced a double-burden
+Participants involved with teacher education programmes intimately experienced a double-burden of policies of regulation via the palpable struggles and anxiety of their practicing grad-students:237

 A lot of them are teaching ... they're in school structures where still it's very focussed on assessment, it's focussed on instrumentalisation, it's focussed on large class size.
 (Julia)